JellyBitz/vSRO-ServerAddon/README.md

 CHARNAME_NOT_FOUND = 5
 FUNCTION_ERROR = 6
 ```

+## Client Editions

+In order to synchronize and visualize some server files changes on game client, a few ASM editions are required in your client.
+[Check it out.](https://github.com/JellyBitz/vSRO-ServerAddon/blob/dev/master/README.CLIENT.md).

 ---
 > ### Do you feel this project is helping you a lot ?